MrMimic/MEDOC/README.md

 ### Clone this repository

-The first step is to clone this Github repository to your local machine.
+The first step is to clone this Github repository on your local machine.

 Open a terminal: